 In most cases, yes.
-Federal law requires most Nevada employers to provide space and time for nursing mothers to pump.
+Federal law requires most Nevada employers to provide lactation breaks -- space and time for nursing mothers to pump.

 Specifically under 29 U.S.C. § 207, employers must make the following two accommodations to Nevada mothers who breastfeed:

 - allow for reasonable breaks throughout the workday to pump for a year following the child’s birth

 - provide a pumping space in the workplace other than the restroom that is shielded from view and free from intruding coworkers

 Employers who do not employ fifty people or more do not have to make these accommodations if doing so would cause the employer to suffer undue financial or logistical hardship.